Your 2022 Co-op Board of Directors

-As an owner of the food co-op, you have governance rights, including the right to vote in a Board of Directors election and the right to run for a seat on the Board.
-If you are interested in running simply fill out and return this application.
-You may fill out and submit an application at any time – however, the selection of candidates for the 2020 election is now closed.
+We’re looking for owners who are interested in guiding the future of our co-op.
+As an owner of the Friendly City Food Co-op, you have governance rights – including the right to vote in a Board of Directors election and the right to run for a seat on the Board.

 Current Officers / Board of Directors